benlue/sql-soar/README.md

 ========

 ## What Is SOAR
 **SOAR** (Simple Object Adapter for Relational database) is a light-weight node.js module to harness SQL.
 It saves developers from the painstaking SQL hand-code tasks.
-Unlike most ORM solutions, **soar** gives back to developers the full control of how SQL statements are generated. **soar** has the following interesting features:
+Unlike ORM solutions, **soar** gives back to developers the full control of how SQL statements are generated. **soar** has the following interesting features:

 + Reusable SQL: you can formulate a SQL statement into an expression.
 You can later invoke and reuse that SQL expression with various query conditions.

-+ Simple and elegant: you don't have to hand code the sql WHERE clause any more.
++ Simple and elegant: you don't have to hand code the sql WHERE clause.
 Just specify the query values and **soar** will do the tedious works for you.

-+ Multiple database access: it's very easy to access multiple databases within an application with **soar**.
++ Multiple database access: it's very easy to access multiple databases within an application.

-+ Schema manipulation: you can define a table schema using JSON as the notation, and you can easily manipulate table schemas.
++ Schema manipulation: you can define a table using JSON as the schema notation, and you can easily manipulate the table definition.

-+ Full control: unlike most ORM solutions, you have full control of how SQL is generated and applied.
++ Full control: unlike ORM solutions, you have full control of how SQL is generated and applied.

 ## What's New
 You can find detailed information in the [release notes](https://github.com/benlue/sql-soar/blob/master/releaseNote.md).
 Below are some highlights:

++ [v1.2.0] SQL expressions can be stored as files.
+That makes reuse even easier.

-+ When joining tables, both syntax as "table AS alias" or "table alias" would work (v 1.1.5).
++ [v1.1.5] When joining tables, both syntax as "table AS alias" or "table alias" would work.

-+ Support the IN clause in the query conditions.
-Check [this section](#inClause) to see how it can be done easily (v 1.1.4).
++ [v1.1.4] Support the IN clause in the query conditions.
+Check [this section](#inClause) to see how it can be done easily.

-+ If necessary, you can directly execute SQL statements using the [runSql()](#runsql) function (v 1.1.3).
++ [v1.1.3] If necessary, you can directly execute SQL statements using the [runSql()](#runsql) function.

 <a name="5MGuide"></a>
 ## 5 Minutes Guide